List of United States Marine Corps battalions: Specialized Training battalions

 These battalions provide advanced training (i.e., beyond the scope of initial training provided by the Recruit Training battalions, Officer Candidates School, or other pre-commissioning programs (e.g., US Naval Academy).
 The scope of training provided includes: (1) Training and educating newly commissioned or appointed officers ... with particular emphasis on the duties, responsibilities and warfighting skills required of a rifle platoon commander, (2) Military Occupation Specialty (MOS) training, and (3) individual and crew-served weapons and fieldcraft training for new Marines.

 Recruit Training battalions

 Provide reception, processing, and recruit training for enlisted personnel following initial entry into the Marine Corps.
 Provide training for Drill Instructors and officers entrusted with recruit training responsibilities.
 Recruit training battalions consist of a headquarters and service company and four recruit training companies.

 Only the Marine Corps Recruit Depot Parris Island logos are listed below but only Recruit Training battalions Marine Corps Recruit Depot San Diego wikis show.
-The logos for Marine Corps Recruit Depot San Diego differ slightly; additionally, San Diego does not have a Fourth Recruit Training Battalion, as it is the only female recruit training battalion in the Marine Corps.
+The logos for Marine Corps Recruit Depot San Diego differ slightlys.